KingNoran/DSA-Challenge/recursiveFibo/README.md

 nested loops = O(n^l) where "l" is the number of loops Input size reduced by half = O(logn)

-Since the solution is a recursion, we will be using O(2^n).
+Since the solution is a weird recursion where calling the function once branches two different other function calls, we will be using O(2^n).
-As the value of n increases, the number of lines to be executed massively increases.
+As the value of n increases, the number of lines to be executed massively increases, x2 to be exact.
 This means that recursion is not a good solution to the fibonacci sequence.

 # Experience